- Service Rigs

 As Canada’s largest well servicing contractor, Precision Well Servicing (PWS) provides a full slate of services including completions, workovers, abandonments, well maintenance, high-pressure and critical sour well work and re-entry preparation.

-PWS service rigs, snubbing and coil tubing units are deployed from key centres across Western Canada.
+PWS service rigs are deployed from key centres across Western Canada.

 We invest in training and support for our people.
 We have an industry-leading health, safety and environment initiative called Target Zero which places a premium on safe working practices.

 Learn more here about working with the best and safest team in the business.

 Frequently Asked Questions

 - What kind of salary and benefits can I expect?

 - What do I need for gear and how much will it cost?